 Can Self Myofascial Release Reduce Pain?

-Myofascial release can reduce pain in the body via several different avenues.
+Self myofascial release can reduce pain in the body via several different avenues.
 It’s an effective remedy for both acute pain and chronic pain.
 Here are a few key elements:

 - Release Trigger Points: Pain can be caused by trigger points, which are “a hyperirritable spot in skeletal muscle that is associated with a hypersensitive palpable nodule in a taught band.”8 These trigger points can cause pain, tenderness, motor dysfunction and autonomic phenomena in the trigger point itself and in a referred area.8 These areas of hypersensitivity can be addressed with SMFR.